 Low Carbon Business Support Programme

 Alongside the project, Cambridgeshire County Council in partnership with Deyton Bell and Peterborough Environment City Trust (PECT) ran a Low Carbon Business Support Programme from April 2022 to September 2023.
 The programme offered support to small and medium size enterprises (SMEs) looking to take their first steps to reduce their carbon emissions.
 It also offered support to those who have already started their low carbon journey through 1:1 support workshops, seminars and show case events.
 The programme concluded in September 2023.
-It successfully provided support to 35 five local businesses.
+It successfully provided support to 35 local businesses.

-As part of the Low Carbon Business Support Programme, a live show case event was held on the 23 May 2023 at The Burgess Hall, St Ives, Cambridgeshire.
+As part of the Low Carbon Business Support Programme, a live show case event was held on 23 May 2023 at The Burgess Hall, St Ives, Cambridgeshire.
 The event was attended by several SMEs who participated in the programme, companies specialising in supporting the low carbon journey and our delivery partner, EQUANS.
 The event gave attendees the opportunity to network.
 Presentations were given by EQUANS, Cambridgeshire County Council and PECT.
 The event concluded with a visit to the St Ives Park & Ride to view the progress made to date.

 Testimonials